Nnoggie/SharedMedia_Template/README.md

    ![Example Image](https://i.imgur.com/PqnLOF2.png)

 10. You're done!
 You can now share your custom media AddOn with others or embed it in your UI Pack via the WagoUI Creator Addon.
-If you want to update the media, just add more media to the folders and run the bat file again and upload a new release with the new zip file, a new version number like "1.1" and a descriptive changelog.
+If you want to update the media, just add more media to the folders and run the .ps1 file again and upload a new release with the new zip file, a new version number like "1.1" and a descriptive changelog.
 Make sure to only upload the generated zip file and not the entire folder.